matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 ## Documentation

+> ATTENTION!
+> This documentation is outdated.
+It will be updated before the next stable release.
+Please do not consider this as source of truth!

 The EMAPC (EinsatzMonitor-Alarm-PDF-Converter) provides a toolset to convert an incoming alarm PDF into a format that can be read by the EinsatzMonitor.
 This tool extracts the relevant information of the alarm pdf into a key-value formated file that can be read by the pattern matching of the EinsatzMonitor.